 Also referred to as the “ALT attribute”, “Alternative Text”, or “ALT description”, “ALT text”, the ALT tags are a description of the image that is part of the HTML of your website.

 They are used as a way to make the image accessible to visually impaired users and also as a way for the search engines to categorize and index image search results.

 Yoast’s post on advanced SEO and ALT tags is an excellent read to learn more tips on strategy and optimization.

 How to Optimize for Audio Search

 Voice search or audio search have become an increasingly common way for users to find what they are looking for – with Alexa, Siri, Cortana, Google Home, and others helping more and more people out every day via various devices, understanding how voice search or audio search works is critical.

-Voice search or audio search are the results that you get from speaking directly into your device of choice versus typing a query into Google, Bing, or Yahoo.
+Voice search or audio search are the results that you get from speaking directly into your device of choice versus typing a query into Google or Bing.